 ARMS uniquely associates with chromosomal translocations t(2;13)(q35;q14) and t(1;13)(p36;q14), leading to the production of the fusion oncoproteins PAX3::FOXO1A or PAX7::FOXO1A.
 Expression of a human PAX7::FOXO1A fusion protein alone in Drosophila mesoderm leads to a population of free larval myoblasts that transform into aggressive cells that leave the muscle compartment, migrate, and invade nonadjacent tissues, including the central nervous system (CNS).

-Mutations in nine different genes have been linked to NM, six of which encode skeletal muscle sarcomere thin filament-associated proteins.
+Mutations in over nine different genes have been linked to NM, six of which encode skeletal muscle sarcomere thin filament-associated proteins.
 Using the human mutations as a guide, we have developed Drosophila models for the disease.
 We are currently investigating how NM develops and are identifying novel therapeutics to treat it.
+We are translating these studies to our human muscle models.